 Cristian Favale, the main suspect in the murder of Mariano Ferreyra, an activist of the Workers’ Party (PO) shot dead during a demonstration on Wednesday, turned himself in yesterday after being fugitive for two days following the international arrest warrant issued against him and two other members of the Unión Ferroviaria railworkers’ union — one of them, shop steward Pablo Díaz, was arrested on Saturday.

 Photos of Favale — an alleged member of the Defensa y Justicia second-division soccer club hooligan gang who was pointed by witnesses as one of the people who shot Ferreyra during the protest — posing with government officials and other pro-government figures had been found on his Facebook profile, but he denied any ties to the ruling party and stated he took the photographs because he is a “star-chaser.”
 The photos showed Favale with Economy Minister Amado Boudou, Education Minister Alberto Sileoni and journalist Sandra Russo.
+Favale, 37, stated he was innocent and claimed he could identify the shooter, who he claimed “had a tattoo of a clown in his right arm.”

 Press reports yesterday quoted sources from the railworkers sector who said a man of similar features works as train guard at the Constitución station of the Roca railway line and linked him to the “Guardia Imperial” hooligan gang of Racing Club.